WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTWorkInProgress.md

 4. Creating an Architectural Strategy for implementing Permissive Commons Ontologies.
 	a.
 Functionality Objectives
 	b.
 Comparison of [[Non-HTTP(s)Protocols]] for the purpose of PCT Ontologies.
 	c.
-Evaluation of candidate approaches in relation to [[Use-Cases]].
+Evaluation of candidate approaches in relation to usecases.

 5. The Application of PCT-Ontologies via Webizen Ecosystems.